taophp/zephir-geany-fileconf/README.md

 The best way to do it is to use Geany itself:

-1. Use the Tools->Configuration Files->filetype_extensions.conf menu item.
+1. Use the *Tools->Configuration Files->filetype_extensions.conf* menu item.
 2. In the section `[Extensions]` add the line : `Zephir=*.zep;`
 3. Then, in the section `[Groups]`, add `;Zephir` at the end of the line starting with `Programming`

+### Restart Geany

+If you don't, you will not see the magic at work.

 ##What it did